 I was surprised by my sudden burst of mothering instinct when we first got our kittens.
 They were so small and helplessly adorable.
 I wanted to do everything I could to take good care of them.

 That included buying an assortment of high-quality pet food (along with a bunch of other pet supplies that I never foresaw owning).
-Naturally, I read the ingredients on their pet food bags, comparing the amount of protein, and the ratio of peas and potatoes to chicken.
+Naturally, I read the ingredients on the pet food bags, comparing the amount of protein, and the ratio of peas and potatoes to chicken.
 I also noticed that most of the brands included fermented and “probiotic” ingredients.

 What are the best probiotics for pets?

-A quick search turned up several brands of probiotics supplements specifically designed for pets.
+A quick search turned up several brands (affiliate link) of probiotics supplements specifically designed for pets.
 Unfortunately, it’s hard to be sure whether your cat or dog will get any benefits from these sorts of supplements.

 However, fermented foods are always a guaranteed source of probiotics.
 As well, fermented foods are more likely to survive digestion.